Welcome back! We activated a special $50 coupon for you valid for 24 hours

 Practical Considerations for Your Project

 Many add homely touches like porches or stonework to contribute to the overall countryside, rural, or rustic vibe.
+The level of interior finish you choose can greatly affect both the appearance of your home and the money you spend, as a higher level of finish often means increased costs but also more customization.
 A well-designed shouse gives your family a comfortable home plus the workshop space you need.
-Don't underestimate the combination of beauty and functionality!
+Don’t underestimate the combination of beauty and functionality!

 29 house plans